min69u/Reforestation/README.md

-## Where do bees go to the bathroom?
-The BP station.
+## How do you fix a damaged jack-o-lantern?
+You use a pumpkin patch.